 Don’t use “admin” for the administrator account

 Older WordPress installations started out with “admin” as the username for the main administrator account so many WordPress website owners still access their sites via the “admin” account.
-This matters because of a lot of automated WordPress attacks rely on hitting “admin” with a guessed password to get into the WordPress dashboard.
+This matters because a lot of automated WordPress attacks rely on hitting “admin” with a guessed password to get into the WordPress dashboard.

 Recent versions of WordPress force users to choose a different administrator username so that “admin” is no longer the default for a new installation.
-That said some auto-installers that do a one-click install can still make use of “admin”.
+That said, some auto-installers that do a one-click install can still make use of “admin”.
 If you see that your administrator username is “admin” you should change it.

 You do have three options to change this.
 First, you can create a new administrator account with a different name and delete the old one.
 The “Username Changer” plugin can also do it for you.
 Finally, you could simply hack into the WordPress database via phpMyAdmin and make the change yourself.